Chemeketa Community College Agriculture Complex

 FFA partnered with Lango Hansen Landscape Architects to work closely with Chemeketa Community College and its partners from educational extension programs, local businesses and community outreach groups to design a new, highly sustainable Agricultural Complex.
 The vision for the Complex was guided by the idea of establishing an agricultural hub for this broad community that is a center for teaching and learning in this growing Oregon region.

-Anchored at the north edge of the eight-acre site is the new 15,000 square-foot academic building.
+Anchored at the north edge of the eight-acre site is a 15,000 square-foot academic building.
 A light-filled, double-height space acts as the collective center of the building with views out through a large glass wall and an overhead door that opens onto demonstration gardens to the south.
 The building houses flexible learning and research areas along with working spaces for students, faculty, staff, and partners.
 The primary structural system features Mass Plywood Panels (MPP) and mass timber from the region.
-A covered arcade is designed to protect the building along the south façade with a photovoltaic roof structure that serves double-duty as shelter and to harness energy from the sun to support the building which has achieved Net Zero Energy.
+A covered arcade is designed to protect the building along the south façade with a photovoltaic roof structure that serves double duty as shelter while also energy from the sun to support the building which has achieved Net Zero Energy.

 Year Completed: